 - Caring for the child for the period immediately following the birth or placement.

-To receive credit for your leave, you must send written proof that your leave was for one of the reasons listed above to your Area Administrative Office within one year after your leave begins.
+To receive credit for your leave, you must send written proof that your leave was for one of the reasons listed above to your Administrative Office within one year after your leave begins.